 How to install Geotab’s Universal 9-Pin Heavy-Duty T-Harness

-Watch our YouTube install video for quick and easy instructions on installing the Geotab vehicle tracking device with the Universal 9-Pin Heavy-Duty T-Harness.
+Discover how to install the Geotab vehicle tracking device with the Universal 9-Pin Heavy-Duty T-Harness.

 Geotab’s Universal 9-Pin Heavy-Duty T-Harness kit is used for multiple types of Heavy-Duty type installations such as buses, box trucks, and long haul tractors.
 Included in the kit are four different mounting adapters for different vehicle types.

 Watch our YouTube install video for quick how-to instructions on installing the Universal 9-Pin Heavy-Duty T-Harness with a Geotab GO device.
 The specific harness required for your vehicle depends on which port connection in your vehicle.
 Follow the steps in this video to ensure your fleet management device has been properly installed.

 If you are unsure about the connector your vehicle has or what harness you need, please contact your Authorized Geotab Reseller for further assistance.